 No horsetail species occur naturally in New Zealand, but several have been purposefully or accidentally introduced.
 Because they are invasive weeds, smothering and displacing other plants, all Equisetum species are ‘Unwanted organisms’ in New Zealand.
 They are also listed in the National Pest Plant Accord which seeks to “prevent the sale, distribution, or propagation” of specified pest plants in New Zealand.

 Regional Councils should be notified if horsetails are found in the wild, especially if they are suspected of being new populations.
-Environment Southland and Weedbusters have useful information available on the web.
+Environment Southland [document no longer available] and Weedbusters have useful information available on the web.

 Equisetum hyemale is native to temperate areas of the northern hemisphere.
 In New Zealand, we knew it had gone wild in Christchurch but it has apparently also become weedy in Whangarei, Auckland, New Plymouth, Levin, Motueka, Greymouth, Fox River, and multiple sites in Southland (Clayson Howell pers. com.).
 Most of these occurrences are fortunately relatively local.